prideout/flatbin/README.md

 ```

-Note that the second argument to `registerStruct` is a flat list of string-function pairs; it is not an object literal.
+The second argument to `registerStruct` is a flat list of string-function pairs, not an object literal.
 We want it to be clear that order is significant.

-You can also parse a size-prefixed array of structs:
+You can also extract a size-prefixed array of structs:

 ```js
 var rockets  = buf.vector('Rocket');
 ```

-Structs can also be nested:
+Structs can be nested:

 ```js